-During the year under review, the Company through Audit Committee has not received any complaints relating to unethical behavior, actual or suspected fraud or violation of company's code of conduct from any employee or directors.
+During the year under review, the Company through Audit Committee has not received any complaints relating to unethical behavior, actual or suspected fraud or violation of company's code of conduct from any employee or director.

-26. CORPORATE GOVERNANCE
+25. CORPORATE GOVERNANCE

-As required under Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Report on Corporate Governance as well as the certificate from Practicing Company Secretary regarding compliance of Conditions of Corporate Governance forms a part of Annual Report as Annexure - C and Annexure - D respectively.
+As required under Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Report on Corporate Governance as well as the Auditor's Certificate regarding compliance of Conditions of Corporate Governance forms a part of Annual Report as Annexure - E and Annexure - F respectively.

-27. STATEMENT OF PARTICULARS OF APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL
+26. STATEMENT OF PARTICULARS OF APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL

-The information required under section 197 of the Act read with Rule 5(1)(i) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company and Directors is enclosed as "Annexure - E" to this report.
+The information required under section 197 of the Act read with Rule 5(1)(i) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 in respect of employees of the Company and Directors is enclosed as Annexure - G to this report.

-28. DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013
+27. DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 As per provisions of Section 4 of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, your Company has constituted an Internal Complaints Committee for redressal of complaints against sexual harassment.

-There were no complaints relating to sexual harassment, pending at the beginning of financial year, received during the year and pending as on the end of the FY 2021-22.
+There were no complaints relating to sexual harassment, pending at the beginning of financial year, received during the year and pending as at the end of the FY 2022-23.

-29. REPORTING OF FRAUDS
+28. REPORTING OF FRAUDS